 Siblings can be wonderful additions to any family, but to a toddler, they may not be a welcoming site.
 As wonderful as it is to have a sister or brother, it can also be challenging.
-One of the mom’s in my RIE Parent-Infant Guidance Classes asked me to share a few ideas on how to make the transition easier.
-She has an energetic and enthusiastic 22 month old boy named Mike and an 8 year old daughter, Lori.
+One of the moms in my RIE Parent-Infant Guidance Classes asked me to share a few ideas on how to make the transition easier.
+She has an energetic and enthusiastic 22-month-old boy named Mike and a 6-year-old daughter, Lori.
 Mike loves Lori, but sometimes doesn’t know how to share his love – he is sometimes too rough with his sister.
 Sometimes Mike goes into Lori’s room and throws around all her belongings, which of course is frustrating for Lori.

 How you can improve the relationship between a younger child and an older child?